-Nestled on the eastern-based edge of the Grand Canyon is an immensely fascinating structure – the Desert View Watchtower.
+Nestled on the eastern edge of the Grand Canyon is an immensely fascinating structure – the Desert View Watchtower.

-The reddish-colored sandstone has been carefully placed beside each other and on top of one another in a rustic manner.
-Tucked in between an assortment of trees, cliffs, and other geological formations, many mistakenly believe this to be a building constructed by the tribes in the region; however, it was a carefully-planned and thought out endeavor, built in 1932.
+Tucked in between an assortment of trees, cliffs, and other geological formations, many mistakenly believe this to be a building constructed by the tribes in the region; however, it was carefully-planned and thought out by architect Mary Colter – in 1932!

 The Mission and Purpose of the Fred Harvey Company

 Originally designed by Mary Colter for the Fred Harvey Company, the alluring tower is a ruin from the Native Americans that has resided in the Grand Canyon throughout history.

 In order to completely understand the origin of the Desert View Watchtower and why so many believe it to be constructed by local tribes, one must first understand the mission and purpose of the Fred Harvey Company.

 In 1850 – at the tender age of just 15 – Fred Harvey arrived in the United States, coming from England.
 In order to make ends meet, he obtained a dishwasher position.
 Shortly thereafter, he developed the desire and means to create the first hotel chain in the country.

 This, eventually, led to the opening of a railroad restaurant in Kansas.
 The hotels and restaurants that Fred Harvey opened rested along the Santa Fe Railroad path – which was also home to the Plains Indians.

 Fred Harvey became fascinated with the Native Americans and all aspects of their culture, such as their crafts, their way of life, and their ability to survive off of the land.
 The Fred Harvey Company started promoting the Native Americans.